CoderUni/responsive_sizer/README.md

 # Responsive Sizer

 Responsive Sizer helps implement a responsive layout by providing helper widgets and extensions.
-Responsive_sizer has a lot of improvements over the unmaintained sizer package:

-- Sizer's maintainer copy-pasted the entire code of this package from ^2.0.1 and didn't maintain the package ever since :(
-- Ever since ^2.0.1, responsive_sizer has many improvements that includes the current [breaking changes](#breaking-changes)
+Responsive_sizer was built because the sizer package isn't being maintained.
+At the time of this writing, the sizer package is a complete copy paste of the `^2.0.1` version of this package.

 ![Responsive Image](https://github.com/CoderUni/responsive_sizer/blob/main/assets/img_ss_with_lib.png)